 If you regularly snack on crackers, chips, gummy bears and such, swap them out for paleo alternatives.
 Switch the gummy bears with dried fruit.
 Replace the crackers and chips with some almonds or cashews or beef jerky.
 I try not to snack too much during the day, but if I do it’s usually a handful of almonds, or a banana, or some sweet potato chips.

-Step 7 – Try Paleo versions of your favorite foods.
+Step 7 – Try Paleo versions of your favorite foods, and make a list of options.

 Don’t forget to drink plenty of water!